retypeapp/retype/components/card.md

 ### Automatic and manual versions of the same vertical card

 The first card uses page metadata.
-The second spells out the same values directly.
+The second manually configures the same values to provide a side-by-side comparison.

 ```md
 [!card vert](/blog/2026-03-02-whats-new-in-retype-v410.md)